 - Parking permits

 Remember your contingency plan?
 Have that on hand as well as some other handy problem-solving strategies.

 Schedule a post-con meeting

 Get all the goods and bads of the event down on paper before you forget.
 To be really effective, this meeting should include your entire team.
 Create a standard form with pointed questions that everyone completes and brings to share.
 You’ll get some gems out of this process.

 Did your grandma teach you that ‘thank you’ notes are like gold?
 Ours did.
 Thank everyone that gave anything to your event—even if you may not think they necessarily deserve it.
 Need help?

 Tie-up loose questions

 You likely fielded dozens of questions and requests from speakers and attendees.
-(Hopefully you kept track!)
+(Hopefully, you kept track!)
 Set aside a few hours on your calendar to respond to these.

 Make promised connections

-Similar to above, take time to connect clients or facilitate intros between clients and vendors.
+Similar to the above, take time to connect clients or facilitate intros between clients and vendors.
 This is the type of little thing that shows clients you really have their best interests in mind.